SanshGoel/Web-Development-Project/README.md

 # ContactMI

-○ Description
+## Description

-    ContactMi is like Facebook but with contact information only.
-Users can enter their contact info on their personal profile page and make themselves visible to other users on the meet person page.
-Their home pages show a searchable list of users with a search bar and a favorite users display.
-Each user displayed on the home page shows their contact information and other profile information.
-Users will use their username and password to login on the login page, and all pages will have a logout button.
+ContactMi is a platform resembling Facebook but exclusively focuses on contact information sharing.
+Users can input their contact details on their profile pages and set visibility on the "meet person" section.
+The home page features a searchable list of users, a favorites display, and detailed user profiles.
+Login credentials are used for access, and a logout button is available on all pages.
+This platform diverges from traditional social media, emphasizing streamlined contact sharing over revenue generation through ads.

-    This app is different from traditional social media because it is narrowly focused on storing information to contact users in other ways in a streamlined manner.
-It functions like a yellow book rather than an endorphin trap to make ad revenue like traditional social media.

 ## Contributors